The ORE Exam 2026: Everything You Need to Know for Overseas Dentists

 - Every partial denture

-- Fixed-fixed minimal prepara
+- Fixed-fixed minimal preparation

 5. Following vaccination to produce hepatitis B surface antigen antibody (anti-HBs), a person’s antibody levels are tested.
 Which one of the following is the most appropriate statement?